 How are abortions paid for?

-In states that have limited health insurance, abortion services are paid for and subsidized by using taxpayer money.
 Under the Hyde Amendment, states are allowed to pass their own laws to determine how they want to allocate funds for health insurance services.
-Due to this ruling, many states' health insurance policies, including Medicaid and Obamacare plans, do not offer elective abortion services, as they refuse to put federal dollars toward funding abortion.
+Due to this ruling, many states' health insurance policies, including Medicaid and ACA plans, do not offer elective abortion services.
 However, in some cases, an abortion would be covered if the pregnancy endangers the health of the mother or is due to rape or incest.